BENN, Sir Ernest John Pickstone

 By the 1930s Benn had become a fully-fledged libertarian.
 He was a founder member of the Society of Individualists, which published some of his later works.
 The title of one of his last books, The State, the Enemy (1953), shows how far his thinking had come from his younger days.
 Benn continued to regard himself as a liberal, and named Jeremy Bentham and John Stuart Mill among his intellectual heroes.

 Benn’s Rowntree lecture was given in April 1924, four months after the first Labour government led by Ramsay MacDonald came to power.
 Benn begins by declaring that he is neither an economist or a politician but ‘merely an old-fashioned type of businessman, hanging on, like a drowning sailor to a spar, to any remaining fragment of the capitalist system.’
-He accuses, not just the socialists but the entire political class, of failing to understand not only the needs of business, but the position that business occupies in society as generator of wealth.
+He accuses, not just the socialists but the entire political class, of failing to understand not only the needs of business, but the position that business occupies in society as a generator of wealth.
 The problem of unemployment, Benn argues, can best be solved by enabling businesses to create more jobs.
 More work will lead to higher wages, and an end to poverty.

 Work, in Benn’s view, is not just something we do to earn money for subsistence.
 Work, he says, ‘is service to others’.
 ‘We work to serve others, and it seems to me that all of us, employers and employed, are almost forgetting that we are really working for others, and that it is others that matter.’
 This is in effect a restatement of the centuries-old view that the object of business should be to provide goods and services that society desires and needs, rather than the enrichment of individuals, either workers and employers.
 This much of Benn’s earlier collectivist view still remains in his thinking.
 Benn also blames the increasing specialisation and division of labour that accompanies scientific management for the divorce of business from society: ‘The demarcation of function has become such a science as to blind us all to the fact that behind our job is somebody [i.e, the customer] for whom we are working, and only by satisfying that somebody can we keep our job.’